 Shooting timelapse photos will require you to spend many hours in one location.
 For this reason, you need to be aware of the necessary things that you should bring with you—aside from the photography tools.
 An example would be your fully-charged phone, especially if the shoot is to be done in a remote place.
 You should also bring enough food, water, and cash.

 Timelapse photography uses digital cameras because there is a need to take many —usually hundreds — of images.
 You can use any DSLR, but older camera systems are of lower quality than the newest ones.
 For this reason, it is advisable that you use the highest quality camera that you have, like a full-frame DSLR.

 4. Use advanced camera triggers.

 One of the best camera triggers in the market, MIOPS Smart+ Camera Trigger offers not only basic Timelapse mode but also advanced Timelapse mode called Timewarp.
-This feature lets you specify the interval time anywhere between one second and one hour, as well as how many images to capture, giving you more power and flexibility to shoot amazing timelapse pictures.
+This feature lets you specify the interval time anywhere between one second and one hour, as well as how many images to capture, giving you more control and flexibility to shoot amazing timelapse sequences.
 This gadget also gives you the ability to program your timelapse photos for days or even months!

 5. Bring with you a strong but lightweight tripod.

 The tripod is one of the important tools you need in timelapse photography since your camera needs to be steady and undisturbed for a long time.
 For this reason, you need to use a rock-solid tripod.
 However, it should be light enough to be easily carried anywhere, especially if getting to your location is quite challenging.